Thesky-9/docs-ultra-news/upgrade.md

 ## Upgrade to 1.0.1

-Have 2 way to update to the new version
+There are 2 ways to update to the new version

 ### 1. Manually